-Senators seek IG probe of border agency’s warrantless use of phone-location data
+Senators seek IG probe of border agency’s warrantless use of phone location data

-But the practice has raised alarms among lawmakers and privacy advocates who argue that many people may not realize they’re giving away potentially sensitive information detailing the movements of their personal lives.
+But the practice has raised alarms among lawmakers and privacy advocates, who argue that many people may not realize they’re giving away potentially sensitive information detailing their personal movements.

 They also question whether the surveillance violates Americans’ Fourth Amendment rights against unreasonable searches, as well as a 2018 Supreme Court decision that found law enforcement authorities must obtain a warrant before gathering location data from Americans’ phones.